 Where should I send my letter?

-The Duke of Edinburgh, The Duke of York, The Princess Royal and Princess Alexandra all have their offices at Buckingham Palace, so just swap the name to write to them – and remember everyone else is styled as His/Her Royal Highness!
+To write a letter to The Duke of Edinburgh, The Duke of York, The Princess Royal or Princess Alexandra, just swap the name, as they all have their offices at Buckingham Palace – and remember everyone else is styled as His/Her Royal Highness!
 Feel free to abbreviate these styles to HM, HRH or TRH.

 More rare, letters to Princess Beatrice or Princess Eugenie should also be sent to Buckingham Palace.